ribak02/ML-Model-Evaluations/README.md

 # ML-Model-Evaluations

 This project evaluates different machine learning models on the dataset and explores hyper-parameter optimization for improving model performance.
+Predicts which water pumps are faulty to promote access to clean, potable water across Tanzania.

 ## Data Preprocessing